 Necessity is often regarded as the mother of invention, but every now and then it also, unfortunately, becomes the mother of unabashed destruction.
-Such is the case with the La Pinta Island tortoise.
+Such is the case with the La Pinta Island tortoise, one of the species of Giant Tortoises in the world.
 With only a small vestige of their presence that is the taxidermized remnant of their species, the extinction of the La Pinta Island tortoise is perhaps a permanent blemish on the face of the archipelago that continues to live with us today.
 Nevertheless, the scars we carry are almost always there to help us learn from the past in some way.
-In this blog we take a look at this species and the history behind its extinction.

 For decades, it was believed that the La Pinta tortoise had gone extinct.
 But in 1971, the last remaining specimen of the La Pinta tortoise (that many now know as Lonesome George) was found wandering around the island.
 He was taken into captivity up until 2012 when his demise marked the tragic end of the La Pinta line of tortoises.
 His taxidermized body, which is now up on display on Santa Cruz Island at the Charles Darwin Research Center, serves as a constant reminder of the importance of conservation efforts throughout the Galapagos and the world.

 Habitat engineering was tested back in 2010 using 39 adult tortoises that were transferred to La Pinta Island from Santa Cruz.
 The objective here was to evaluate just how much of an impact they would have on the current ecosystem.
 While the main goal was to understand how these “foreign” tortoises would alter habitats, it also served as a pilot that would help figure out the best strategies for introducing future populations of tortoises.